-Molding is a manufacturing process that involves shaping a liquid or pliable material into a desired form by using a rigid frame called a mold or matrix.
-Molding is widely used for producing parts from various materials, such as metals, plastics, rubber, glass, ceramics, and more.
-In this article, we will explore the different types of molding processes, their advantages and disadvantages, and some examples of common applications.
+Molding is a manufacturing process that involves using a rigid framework, called a mold or matrix, to shape a liquid or plastic material into a desired shape.
+Molding is widely used to produce parts from various materials, such as metal, plastic, rubber, glass, ceramics, etc. In this article, we will explore the different types of molding processes, their advantages and disadvantages, and some common application examples.

 Table of Contents